 Freight Forwarder Claim Example

-For example, a freight forwarder company releases cargo at the wrong location and losses the papers related to that cargo.
-The cargo may be lost or not reach even near the expected date.
+For example, a freight forwarder company releases cargo at the wrong location and loses the papers related to that cargo.
+The cargo may be lost or not even reach the expected date.
 The company will have to compensate the clients and cover their losses.
 The insurance will cover the costs that fit the weight of the cargo and the compensation costs.